neurocom/street-fighter/README.md

 Based on this observation and the initial building blocks, we utilized the quantum concept (https://learning.oreilly.com/library/view/fundamentals-of-software/9781492043447/ch07.html#sec-quantum-def) during our analysis to identify the different parts of the platform that serve different needs and demonstrate those characteristics.

-This the final list along with each quantum responsibilities
+This is the final list along with each quantum responsibilities

 * User Agent
   * Interact with the user (display dashboard, receive commands etc.)